indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

 Do not guess or assume weather conditions.
 ```

+**Why this matters:** The system message shapes the AI's behavior.
+Without explicit instructions to use tools, the AI might try to guess the weather based on its training data (which is outdated).
+The "MUST call the tools" instruction prevents this.

 **Prompt template:**
 ```
 Create a morning briefing for today ({{ $json.date }}) in {{ $json.city }}.